 The interesting thing about the question is that it really isn’t what psychologists do.

 Sure, I can pick up on other people’s emotions much more than I could before I started clinical work.
 I’ve also become more skilled at reading people’s body language and tone of voice and what this might mean.
-These skills could help me to be a better poker player, but they definitely don’t make me a psychic.
+These skills could help me be a better poker player, but they definitely don’t make me a psychic.

 Do people get a psychologist and a psychic confused?

-I’d like to hope not, but I’m also sure that I’ve never met another psychologist who has claimed to be a mind reader.
+I want to hope not, but I’m also sure that I’ve never met another psychologist who has claimed to be a mind reader.